awslabs/fhir-works-on-aws-deployment/README.md

 ## Quick start/installation

 The easiest and quickest way to experience FHIR Works on AWS is through [AWS solutions](https://aws.amazon.com/solutions/implementations/fhir-works-on-aws/).
-If you are interested in modifying the code and setting up your developer the code we recommend you following the below instructions:
+If you are interested in modifying the code and setting up your developer environment we recommend you following the below instructions:

 ### Download